Freedombase/meteor-flashnews/README.md

 * @param endsAt {Date} Add a date when the news should stop being displayed, undefined by default.
 * @param objectType {String} APP_NEWS by default, but you can set here your own and in combination with objectId you can for example create custom news feed for groups.
 * @param objectId {String} Use in combination with objectType to specify a specific object under which to display the news.
-* @param onlyDisplayIn {String[]} Specify which languages should the news by displayed in, if the requested language is not available then defaultLanguage will be used.
 * @param onlyDisplayOn {String[]} Only display content to languages specified in this array.
 If the language does not match any in this array it will not show the news.

 ### Subscriptions